Introduction

 streaming the changes that happen at the level of database objects and

 the statements that modify them.
-It essentially streams the insert
+It essentially streams the insert,

-commands that make up each transaction.
+update and delete commands that make up each transaction.

 Physical replication on the other hand streams the raw chunks of bytes that make up the data on the servers’ primary storage.